https://invisible-island.net/ncurses/man/

 succession

-o a location specified with the TERMINFO environment variable,
+o a location specified by the TERMINFO environment variable,

 o $HOME/.terminfo,